-The T-model is an alternative drawing of the MOSFET small-signal model that places a resistance between the gate and the source while routing the same controlled current between drain and source.
-It contains exactly the same physics as the MOSFET hybrid-pi model — it is a rearrangement, not a different model — and gives identical answers in any analysis.
+The T-model redraws the MOSFET small-signal model with a resistance between gate and source, routing the same controlled current between drain and source.
+Same physics as the MOSFET hybrid-pi model, just rearranged, so it gives identical answers in any analysis.

 The circuit